mikemike007/hello-word-with-chinese/README.md

-hello-word-with-chinese
+hello-world-with-chinese
 =======================

-try to traslate hello word in chinese
+try to traslate hello world in chinese